Putting Everything Together: Transforming Organizations with Grounded Architecture

 Lightweight Architectural Analytics

-Lightweight Architectural Analytics is a crucial enabler for scalability.
-It supports large-scale architectural practices through:
+Lightweight Architectural Analytics is a core enabler of scalability.
+It supports large-scale architecture work through:

 Manual processes do not scale effectively.
 By automating the collection, analysis, and distribution of architecture-related data, we ensure consistency, accuracy, and scalability—allowing insights to flow without manual intervention.